Use websites instead of virtual directories in IIS

 Conditions

-Refer to the IIS online help to determine whether you should use conditions.
+Refer to the IIS online help to find out whether you should use conditions.

 Server variables